Sun rally in 4th, beat Sky 72-63 to advance to WNBA Finals

 PARKER’S DECISION

-Parker once again finds herself with a difficult decision over retirement after the 36-year-old decided to hunt back-to-back titles this year with Chicago.
+Parker once again finds herself with a difficult decision about retirement after the 36-year-old decided to hunt back-to-back titles this year with Chicago.

 “I’m going to go back and reevaluate whether I’m able to continue to play at the level that I hold myself to,” Parker said.
 “And I think that’s the biggest thing, I don’t ever want to cheat the game.
 I won’t cheat the game.”